TITLE 8 SOCIAL SERVICES

 F. “CYFD” refers to the New Mexico children, youth and families department.

-G. “Early and periodic screening, diagnosis and treatment (EPSDT)”, is a medicaid program designed to provide comprehensive and preventive health care services to medicaid-eligible children under age 21.
+H. “Early and periodic screening, diagnosis and treatment (EPSDT),” is a medicaid program designed to provide comprehensive and preventive health care services to medicaid-eligible children under age 21.

-J. “Foster child” as referred to as “child” herein, means a child who is placed in the care and custody of children, youth and families department protective services division either under the legal authorization of the Children’s Code or through a voluntary placement agreement signed by the parent or legal guardian, or a child who is placed with a licensed child placement agency under the authority of the Child Placement Agency Licensing Act.
+K. “Foster child” or “child in foster care” as referred to as “child” herein, means a child who is placed in the care and custody of children, youth and families department protective services division either under the legal authorization of the Children’s Code or through a voluntary placement agreement signed by the parent or legal guardian, or a child who is placed with a licensed child placement agency under the authority of the Child Placement Agency Licensing Act.
 If the court orders legal custody to a relative, person, facility, or agency other than the children, youth and families department protective services division, the child is not a foster child of protective services division.

 M. “Indian child” means any unmarried person who is under age 18 and is either a member of an Indian tribe, or is eligible for membership in an Indian tribe and is the biological child of a member of an Indian tribe.

-N. “Maintenance payments” are payments designed to reimburse foster care providers for the cost of food, clothing, shelter, daily supervision, school supplies, a child’s personal incidentals, and reasonable travel required to address the child’s needs.
+N. “Maintenance payments” are payments designed to reimburse resource families for the cost of food, clothing, shelter, daily supervision, school supplies, a child’s personal incidentals, and reasonable travel required to address the child’s needs.
 Maintenance payments are not considered income.

 O. “New Mexico Children’s Code” refers to Section 32A-1-1 NMSA 1978.